Stem Cells for Immune Modulation and Antimicrobial Activity

-- Mesenchymal stem cells for treatment of liver disease in dogs.
+- Stem cells for chronic hepatitis in dogs.

 Researchers in the Animal Cancer Center are using mesenchymal stem cells (MSC) to enhance bone healing following surgery or radiation therapy for bone cancer, with the ultimate goal of improving treatment outcomes in children and dogs with bone cancer.

 - Effects of mesenchymal stem cells (MSC) on incorporation of massive cortical allografts following limb salvage surgery.

 Studies are being conducted to determine how MSC derived from adipose tissues or bone marrow can be used to stimulate the incorporation of bone grafts into large fracture gaps after bone resection for bone cancer, using mouse models and dogs with cancer.

 Faculty in the Equine Orthopedic Research Center (EORC) are investigating the use of mesenchymal stem cells (MSC) to stimulate cartilage and ligament healing and to enhance tissue healing following sports-related injuries in horses.

 - Stem cell transfection with IL-1Ra to stimulate healing of cartilage and tendon injuries.

 Investigators in the EORC are studying the effects of joint injection with MSC transfected to over-express the equine IL-1Ra gene in order to suppress joint inflammation and stimulate cartilage healing, using experimental and clinical equine models.